Short summary of the policy

 Sessional cookies are normally deleted automatically by your browser when you close it: they only remain during a single browsing session.

-Persistent cookies are not deleted automatically unless you have adjusted your browser to do so; they remain until they expire, which could be quite a long time (a year or more).
+Persistent cookies are not deleted automatically, unless you have adjusted your browser to do so.
+They remain on your computer until they expire, which could be quite a long time (a year or more).
 Persistent cookies hold information which is passed back to servers and are widely used to track user behaviour.

-Cookies are actually just one example of a much wider and rapidly developing area of the web, web storage (also known as DOM storage).
-Cookies can only hold a tiny amount of information, but web storage (which can be sessional or persistent) allows for much more data to be stored on your computer (up to 1000 times more).
-When data is stored on your computer it is often called “local storage”.
+Cookies are actually just one example of a much wider and rapidly developing area of the web, web storage (also known as DOM storage, where DOM stands for Document Object Model).
+Cookies can only hold a tiny amount of information, but other forms of web storage (which can also be sessional or persistent) allow for much more data to be stored on your computer (up to 1000 times more).
+When data is stored on your computer it is often called ‘local storage’.

-You can manage web storage through your browser settings or through “extensions” which are available to add to many browsers.
-Like cookies, web storage can be a positive thing, giving users real benefits, but there are also genuine concerns about things which are effectively happening “behind your back” and without any explanation or consent.
+You can manage web storage through your browser settings or through ‘extensions’ and ‘add-ons’ which are available to add to many browsers.
+Like cookies, web storage in general can be a positive thing, giving users real benefits, but there are also genuine concerns about things which are effectively happening behind your back and without any explanation or consent.